vivek0240/gplayforAndroid/Package-Comparison.md

 * See [Notes for Android 10.x](https://github.com/opengapps/opengapps/wiki/Notes-for-Android-10.x) about the packages available @ the present for Android 10+.
+* Google removed the `Trusted Face` (FaceUnlock) feature for security reasons (see [this post](https://www.androidpolice.com/2019/09/04/trusted-face-smart-unlock-method-has-been-removed-from-android-devices/)).
+We've removed the corresponding code for the `FaceDetect` and `FaceUnlock` for all platforms.
 * Not included in this table: [[Aroma|Aroma Package]] & [[TVStock|TVStock Package]]

 |Legend | Description |